-Mission Statement

-The MSW Program at LBC | Capital exists to equip graduate social work students to serve society and the Church through advanced social work practice within the purpose and values of the social work profession and the context of a biblical worldview.
+Program Mission Statement: The MSW Program at LBC | Capital exists to equip graduate social work students to serve society and the Church through advanced social work practice within the purpose and values of the social work profession and the context of a biblical worldview.

-This program prepares students to be leaders in the field of social work in a wide range of settings.
+Program Purpose: This program prepares students to be leaders in the field of social work in a wide range of settings.
 By developing a biblical framework, leadership skills, evidence-based practice, experiential learning, and ethic of self-care, students will be equipped to provide leadership in professional social service contexts.

-Location offered

-Online

-Competency 1 - Demonstrate Ethical and Professional Behavior

-Competency 2 - Engage Diversity and Difference in Practice

-Competency 3 - Advance Human Rights and Social, Economic, and Environmental Justice

-Competency 4 - Engage In Practice-informed Research and Research-informed Practice

-Competency 5 - Engage in Policy Practice

-Competency 6 - Engage with Individuals, Families, Groups, Organizations, and Communities

-Competency 7 - Assess Individuals, Families, Groups, Organizations, and Communities

-Competency 8 - Intervene with Individuals, Families, Groups, Organizations, and Communities

-Competency 9 - Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities
+- Competency 1 Demonstrate Ethical and Professional Behavior - Competency 2 Engage Diversity and Difference in Practice - Competency 3 Advance Human Rights and Social, Economic, and Environmental Justice - Competency 4 Engage In Practice-informed Research and Research-informed Practice - Competency 5 Engage in Policy Practice - Competency 6 Engage with Individuals, Families, Groups, Organizations, and Communities - Competency 7 Assess Individuals, Families, Groups, Organizations, and Communities - Competency 8 Intervene with Individuals, Families, Groups, Organizations, and Communities - Competency 9 Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities